 - Investors: It's incredibly hard to convince an investor (who's put in millions) with "You know how we've been charging $ 60 for our product, well we've decide to cut it to $ 15."
 It raises their risk, which they don't like.

 My guess, is that vendors of non-free software are incapable of moving to free.
 In our experience, at Zipier, "free" has to be set right from the beginning.
-It has to become the company's culture.
+It's got to become the company's culture.

 It therefore follows, that Silicon Valley companies who've been so disruptive (by charging only $ 5), will themselves be disrupted in coming years by free business software.